raspberrypilearning/dodgeball/en/step_6.md

 --- task ---

-You'll also need to add code to your character, to move back to the start when they're hit:
+Finally you'll also need to add some code to your character, to move back to the start when they receive the "hit" message:

 ![pico walking sprite](images/pico_walking_sprite.png)